Robbi Weldon: Personal life

 She is a mother of two children which Weldon took with her when competing in the 2012 London Paralympics.
 She hopes that the trip would inspire them.
 "My children have benefited greatly from my lifestyle of physical activity and being healthy... meeting para-athletes that are competing at an elite level and are so inspirational."
 Weldon said.
+Her daughter, Keegan Gaunt, is a para-athletics middle-distance runner.

 Career

 Weldon did not win any medals in skiing at the 2010 Winter Paralympics but was "thrilled" by the experience.

 At the 2011 Parapan American Games, Weldon participated in para-cycling and won four gold medals with guide Lyne Bessette.
 They won gold at the Mixed Time Trial, Women's Road Race, Women's individual track pursuit, and the Women's 1 Kilometre Time.
 She said that "it's very helpful having Lyne.
 She is such an experienced cyclist and she has taught me a lot."
 The pair had also been selected to be the flag bearers at the closing ceremony.

 Weldon and guide Bessette won one gold medal in the 2012 London Paralympics, in the Cycling at the 80-kilometre road race.
 They finished with a time of 2:08:26, 33 seconds ahead of Josefa Guzman Benitez and guide Maria Noriega.
 After the competition, Weldon said "I am very happy.
 Lyne and I are thrilled about this golden performance...
 We had respect for everyone."

 Weldon competed at the 2014 Winter Paralympics with Phil Wood as guide.
 It was the pair's first championship together but they did not win any medals.
 Wood said that "Skiing as a team when done well can add 10 to 15 per cent improvement in a single performance."